Starlight Theatre (Kansas City, Missouri): History

 Following the success of Thrills of a Century, the Starlight Theatre Association of Kansas City, Inc., was formed as a 501(c)(3)nonprofit organization.
 John A. Moore was elected as the association’s first president, and New York veteran Richard Berger was hired as Starlight’s first producing director, a position he would hold through 1971.

 Starlight opened its first Broadway season with the performance of The Desert Song on June 25, 1951.

 In 1958, Jerry Lewis paid for a stage extension that covered the orchestra pit.
 In the early 1980s, the stage was permanently extended over the orchestra pit, bringing on stage action closer to the audience.
 This extension lasted until the building of the 10-story Jeannette and Jerome Cohen Community Stage in 2000.

 During the 1960s production of the musical Mr. President, President Harry S. Truman made a guest appearance in the opening night show.
 An attack of appendicitis forced Truman to leave Starlight by ambulance during the intermission.

 Starlight is one of two self-producing outdoor theaters in the U.S.

 The addition of the Jeannette and Jerome Cohen Community Stage in 2000 made it one of the largest roadhouses in the country.
 Starlight began presenting major national tours in 2000 to bring more recent and contemporary Broadway musicals to Kansas City.

 To provide entertainment year-round to current patrons and new audiences, Starlight created a live indoor theater series called Starlight Indoors that premiered in 2015.
 It features small comedies, musicals, parodies and other unconventional shows, and is presented inside the heated performance space of Starlight’s Cohen Community Stage House.

+Concerts

+The Starlight was host to a number of concerts.

+The Grateful Dead played there on three occasions, once in August 1982, again two years later in July 1984, and the final time on September 3, 1985.